Understanding Room Temperature and Deep Sleep

 • Close blinds during the day to prevent heat buildup

-• Consider a cooling pillow or mattress pad
+• Consider a Dream Deep memory foam pillow or mattress pad

 • Use lightweight, moisture-wicking pajamas